-A New Survey Finds Eighty Percent Of Women Have Experienced Sexual Harassment
+A New Survey Finds 81 Percent Of Women Have Experienced Sexual Harassment

 Some of that has been turned upside down by the #MeToo movement, because it broke that silence and made it more culturally acceptable to talk about sexual harassment.

-"The next wave of this is to really understand ... what are the barriers to people being able to access reporting process," says Decker.
+"The next wave of this is to really understand ... what are the barriers to people being able to access reporting process?" says Decker.
 "How can we support people who want to report this if they so choose?"